How to Adjust Kawasaki Mule 3000 Valves

 Step 6.
 Check the valve clearances using a feeler gauge.
 You should feel a slight resistance against the feeler gauge when the gap is set correctly.

 Step 7.
 Adjust the valves by loosening the locking nut slightly.
 Slide the feeler gauge into the gap, turning the adjustment screw at the top of the valve accordingly.
 Hold the adjustment screw in place as you tighten the locking nut, then check the gap again, and readjust if necessary.

 Step 8.
 Reinstall the valve cover gasket and the valve cover.

 Step 9.
 Rotate the flywheel clockwise until the number 2 arrow on the flywheel is aligned with the arrow on the crankcase.

 Step 10.
-Remove the front valve cover and the valve cover gasket.
-You will have to remove the breather hose on top of the valve cover.
+Remove the front valve cover and the valve cover gasket, followed by the breather hose on top of the valve cover.

 Step 11.
 Check the valve clearances and adjust them, as described in Step 7.

 Step 12.
 Reinstall the valve cover gasket, the valve cover, the breather hose, the spark plugs, the flywheel cover and the gearshift linkage cable bracket.
 Fit the cable back into bracket, secure the lock nuts and you're done.